It isn’t complicated.

 - Compare and contrast world leaders.

-- Compare and contrast home schools, public schools and private schools (you can select all of these or choose 2 categories).
+- Compare and contrast home, public, and private schools (you can select all of these or choose 2 categories).

 - Compare and contrast characters in a novel.